koka-lang/koka/doc/spec/getstarted.kk.md

 ## Installing the compiler { #install }

-For Linux and macOS on x86 64-bit, you can install Koka using:
+For Linux and macOS on x86 64-bit, you can install &koka; using:

     \(> **curl -sSL https://github.com/koka-lang/koka/releases/latest/download/install.sh &bar; sh**\)

 This also installs syntax highlighting for the VS Code and Atom editors.
-After installation, verify if Koka installed correctly:
+After installation, verify if &koka; installed correctly:

     > koka
      _          _           ____